-Counselling can play a helpful role in reducing anxiety, and providing comfort, reassurance and perspective as people adapt to the reality of their loss.
-For those experiencing a crisis of belief or faith, counselling can be an essential asset to recovering their psychological well being.
+Counseling can play a helpful role in reducing anxiety, and providing comfort, reassurance and perspective as people adapt to the reality of their loss.
+For those experiencing a crisis of belief or faith, counseling can be an essential asset to recovering their psychological well being.

 Need help overcoming / dealing with Loss or Anxiety?
-Click Here to Request a Counselling Appointment
+Click Here to Request a Counseling Appointment

-Glynis Sherwood – MEd, Canadian Certified Counsellor, Registered Clinical Counsellor, specializes in recovery from Loss, Anxiety, Scapegoating/Bullying, Low Self Esteem, Depression, Grief and Addictive Behaviors.
+Glynis Sherwood – MEd, Canadian Certified Counselor, Registered Clinical Counselor, specializes in recovery from Loss, Anxiety, Scapegoating/Bullying, Low Self Esteem, Depression, Grief and Addictive Behaviors.
 I look forward to hearing from you and helping you achieve the life you want and deserve!